Pathology: Neuropathology

 Neuropathology is the study of disease of nervous system tissue, usually in the form of either surgical biopsies or sometimes whole brains in the case of autopsy.
 Neuropathology is a subspecialty of anatomic pathology, neurology, and neurosurgery.
 In many English-speaking countries, neuropathology is considered a subfield of anatomical pathology.
 A physician who specializes in neuropathology, usually by completing a fellowship after a residency in anatomical or general pathology, is called a neuropathologist.
-In day-to-day clinical practice, a neuropathologist is a consultant for other physicians.
+In day-to-day clinical practice, a neuropathologist generates diagnoses for patients.
 If a disease of the nervous system is suspected, and the diagnosis cannot be made by less invasive methods, a biopsy of nervous tissue is taken from the brain or spinal cord to aid in diagnosis.
 Biopsy is usually requested after a mass is detected by medical imaging.
 With autopsies, the principal work of the neuropathologist is to help in the post-mortem diagnosis of various conditions that affect the central nervous system.
 Biopsies can also consist of the skin.
 Epidermal nerve fiber density testing (ENFD) is a more recently developed neuropathology test in which a punch skin biopsy is taken to identify small fiber neuropathies by analyzing the nerve fibers of the skin.
 This test is becoming available in select labs as well as many universities; it replaces the traditional nerve biopsy test as less invasive.